 There are only three types of feelings - pleasant, unpleasant, and neutral.
-Emotionally induced feelings span the range of feeling really good to downright awful.
+Emotionally-induced feelings in the body span the range of feeling really good to downright awful.
 As mental states ebb, intensify and shift, you feel corresponding physiological changes, or feelings, as various body sensations.

 When you say, "I feel anxious, angry, happy...", you are interpreting emotion by how it feels in your body.
-For example, when many people imagine having to do public speaking, their 'energy in motion' feels like butterflies in my stomach.
-I translate that sensation as apprehension or fear.
+For example, when many people imagine having to do public speaking, their 'energy in motion' feels like butterflies in the stomach.
+We translate that sensation as anxiety, apprehension, or fear.

 As humans, we respond to self talk with different types of emotions and feelings, followed by actions.
 Actions and responses cause mental states to shift, and so the cycle continues.
 Sometimes it appears as though emotions are flowing without any preceding thought at all.
 They may cause you to act or react, for better or worse, before you can even consciously think about it.